aoterodelaroza/acpdb/README.md

 ### Writing Input and Structure Files
 ~~~
 WRITE
-  [METHOD {method.s|method.i}]
-  [PROGRAM {gaussian|psi4}]
-  [ACP acp.s]
+  [TEMPLATE file.s]
+  [TEMPLATE_MOL filemol.s]
+  [TEMPLATE_CRYS filecrys.s]
   [SET {set.s|set.i}]
   [DIRECTORY dir.s]
   [PACK ipack.i]
 END
 ~~~
 Write the structures in the database to input or structure files.
-If no METHOD is given, write structure files (xyz format for molecules, POSCAR format for crystals).
-Otherwise, write input files appropriate for evaluating that method according to the database.
+If no `TEMPLATE` is given, write the structure files (xyz format for molecules, POSCAR format for crystals).
+Otherwise, write input files according to the template (the template format is described below).
+If `TEMPLATE` is given, `file.s` is used as template for both crystals and molecules.
+If `TEMPLATE_MOL` is given, use `filemol.s` for molecules.
+If `TEMPLATE_CRYS` is given, use `filecrys.s` for crystals.
+The extensions of the generated input files are the same as the extension of the template.
-The PROGRAM keyword selects the program for which the inputs are written.
-If ACP is present, use that ACP in the input files (only if the PROGRAM allows it and it has no effect if writing structure files).

 If SET is not present, write all the structures in the database.
 If SET is present, write the structures in the database set with that